FlowFuse/website/src/blog/2023/04/flowforge-1-6-released.md

     - releases
 ---

-The new FlowForge 1.6 adds new support for multi-instance Node-RED within a single application and support for logging from remote devices.
+The new FlowFuse 1.6 adds new support for multi-instance Node-RED within a single application and support for logging from remote devices.

 <!--more-->

-## FlowForge Applications Can Now Support Multi-Instance Node-RED
+## FlowFuse Applications Can Now Support Multi-Instance Node-RED

-FlowForge 1.6 expands the scope of applications to now allow for multiple instances of Node-RED.
+FlowFuse 1.6 expands the scope of applications to now allow for multiple instances of Node-RED.
 For complex Node-RED applications, it is common to have different flows interacting with other flows or flows deployed to different target environments.
 The ability to associate all these different flows with a single application makes it easier for the development, test and deployment of these types of complex applications.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OHChdWeRI9Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Access Node-RED logs from remote devices

-FlowForge makes it easy to deploy Node-RED out to remote devices.
+FlowFuse makes it easy to deploy Node-RED out to remote devices.
 However, once Node-RED has been deployed to the remote device it is often difficult to troubleshoot or debug.
-Now with FlowForge 1.6, you can get access to the Node-RED logs from remote devices.
+Now with FlowFuse 1.6, you can get access to the Node-RED logs from remote devices.
 This makes it much easier to understand and debug the behavior of a remote device.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yW1zxwiCmto" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>